Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 }
 ```

-By refactoring the initial interface we've made it a lot more versatile and maintainable, and, thanks to extension methods, we didn't have to sacrifice usability in any way.
+By refactoring the initial interface, we've made it a lot more versatile and maintainable, and, thanks to extension methods, we didn't have to sacrifice usability in any way.

-All in all, I think extension methods are an invaluable tool that can help us make [simple things simple and complex things possible](https://en.wikiquote.org/wiki/Alan_Kay).
+All in all, I think that extension methods are an invaluable tool that can help [keep simple things simple and make complex things possible](https://en.wikiquote.org/wiki/Alan_Kay).